ipfabric/docs/docs/overview/How_Discovery_Works/CLI_discovery.md

 ---
-description: Discovery creates a snapshot of the network, finding all active network infrastructure devices and collecting the current state of network protocols and collecting the current state of network protocols and technologies.
+description: Discovery creates a snapshot of the network, finding all active network infrastructure devices and collecting the current state of network protocols and technologies.
 ---

 # How CLI Discovery Works